cnlohr/shadertrixx/README.md

  * Note that all tests were performed with the same shader for all CRTs.
  * Cameras work surprisingly well for smaller textures and really poorly for big textures.

+## FYI
+ * For maximum platform support, make all edges of your RenderTexture divisible by 16.
+(Note: ShaderFes, and VRSS)

 ## General notes for working from git (NOTES ONLY)

  * Use .gitignore from cnballpit-vrc